Physical violence

 Many say, “They just exploded,” and do not admit their behaviour as violence.
 Physical violence is often associated with other forms of violence.
 For example, sexual violence can include a wide range of physical violence.
 Also, pets can be the target of violence, and seeing this is torturing.
 No physical violence is acceptable, and it is a crime.

-In Finland, employing physical violence is considered a criminal offence.
-It is strictly prohibited for family members to cause harm to each other by means such as hitting, kicking, pulling hair, biting, or throwing objects at them.
+In Finland, the use of physical violence is considered a crime.
+Family members are absolutely prohibited from harming each other, for example, by hitting, kicking, pulling hair, biting, or throwing objects at one another.

 The Act on Child Custody and Right of Access section 1 states: “ A child shall be protected from all forms of physical and mental violence, maltreatment and exploitation.
 A child shall be brought up with understanding, security and affection.
 A child must not be subdued, corporally punished or treated offensively in any other way.